7xm7/azure-monitoring-log-analytics/README.md

-# 📊 Azure Monitoring & Log Analytics
+# 📊 Azure Monitoring, Log Analytics & Alerts

 ## 🎯 Objective
 This lab demonstrates how to **monitor and analyze infrastructure performance** in Microsoft Azure using **Log Analytics, Azure Monitor, and Alerts**.